 - A member of the Company entitled to attend and vote at this meeting may appoint not more than two (2) proxies to vote in his stead.
 Where a member appoints two proxies, the appointment shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy.
-A proxy may but need not be a member of the Company. - A member who is an authorised nominee as defined under the Securities Industry (Central Depositor) Act, 1991 may appoint not more than two (2) proxies in respect of each securities account. - The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such appointer is a corporation, it must be under its seal or under the hand of an officer or attorney duly authorised. - 4.
-The instrument appointing a proxy to be deposited at Ground Floor, Symphony House, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than twenty-four (24) hours before the time for holding the meeting or any adjournment thereof. - Only members whose names appear in the Record of Depositors on 17 April 2017 shall be entitled to attend, speak and vote at the Annual General Meeting.
+A proxy may but need not be a member of the Company and the provisions of Section 149(a) and 149(b) of the Companies Act, 1965 shall not apply to the Company. - A member who is an authorised nominee as defined under the Securities Industry (Central Depositor) Act, 1991 may appoint not more than two (2) proxies in respect of each securities account. - The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such appointer is a corporation, it must be under its seal or under the hand of an officer or attorney duly authorised. - 4.
+The instrument appointing a proxy to be deposited at Ground Floor, Symphony House, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5.
+Only members whose names appear in the Record of Depositors on 17 May 2016 shall be entitled to attend, speak and vote at the Annual General Meeting.

-ASIA MEDIA GROUP BERHAD (Company No. 813137-V) (Incorporated in Malaysia under the Companies Act, 1965) No: 35, 1st Floor, Jalan Bandar 16, Pusat Bandar Puchong 47100 Puchong, Selangor Darul Ehsan, Malaysia Tel +603 5882 7788 Fax +603 5882 6622 www.asiamedia.net.my
+ASIA MEDIA GROUP BERHAD

+(Company No. 813137-V) (Incorporated in Malaysia under the Companies Act, 1965)

+No: 35, 1st Floor, Jalan Bandar 16, Pusat Bandar Puchong 47100 Puchong, Selangor Darul Ehsan, Malaysia www.asiamedia.net.my